I was 24 years old.

 In addition to that, insulin sensitivity goes up as you lower meal frequency (and subsequently caloric intake), which has many health benefits from lowering risk of cardiovascular disease and type 2 diabetes, to improving hormonal health.

 Your body becomes more efficient at processing and partitioning the nutrients you eat, and this may ultimately improve body composition and facilitate better performance.

 The Downside of Undereating

-Calling it a quits didn’t enter my mind, though.
+Calling it quits didn’t enter my mind, though.
 I had, after all, improved massively and didn’t want to go back to old habits.
-By the time I was through with the Warrior way of eating intermittent fasting had become a staple in the fitness industry.
+By the time I was through with the Warrior way of eating intermittent fasting had become a massive trend in the fitness industry.
 More and more people were welcoming the increased freedom and physiological benefits brought on by a decrease in meal frequency.

 I still had to figure out how to make it work for me, though.
 And in part 2 of the intermittent fasting series I will tell you how I did it.
 Stay tuned and as always…

 Anson, R. Michael et al. Intermittent Fasting Dissociates Beneficial Effects of Dietary Restriction on Glucose Metabolism and Neuronal Resistance to Injury from Calorie Intake.
 Proceedings of the National Academy of Sciences of the United States of America 100.10 (2003): 6216–6220.
 PMC.
 Web.
 23 Oct.
 2016.